 Aaron Bohrod: A Life and Still Life celebrates both the birth centenary of an important Wisconsin artist and his connection to community.

 Milwaukee artist Jeremy Wolf fills the gallery with an installation of both moving and static sculptures depicting animals interacting with man-made objects such as cars and submarines.

 Robert Atwell’s colorful, patterned paintings and interactive wall installations are inspired by popular culture, cartoons, digital graphics and the Midwestern landscape.

 Doug Fath’s black and white oil paintings record images from a cross country road trip.

-This exhibition will show several artworks by each of the seven winners of the 2006 Wisconsin Arts Board Visual Arts Fellowships.
+Several works by each of the seven winners of the 2006 Wisconsin Arts Board Visual Arts Fellowships.

 Cedarburg painter Jean Roberts Guequierre and Madison fiber artist Diane Sheehan find inspiration in medieval and Renaissance artworks and technological processes.

 Stoughton sculptor Aristotle Georgiades uses thick industrial felt combined with other materials to make objects reminiscent of traditional tools or working objects and related hardware.

 Laurel Lueders uses photography, projections, and video combined with handmade printed textiles and other materials to create virtual environments.